-Bloomberg drops out, backs Biden in Democratic presidential race

-(Reuters) - Billionaire former New York Mayor Michael Bloomberg ended his presidential campaign on Wednesday and said he was backing Joe Biden for the Democratic Party’s nomination to challenge President Donald Trump in the November election.

-“A viable path to the nomination no longer exists,” Bloomberg said in a statement, having failed to deliver convincing wins in his electoral debut on Super Tuesday despite lavish spending on campaign ads across the United States.
+Bloomberg is out of the presidential contest but his money stays in

+Bloomberg, the 78-year-old former mayor of New York and one of America’s richest people, performed poorly at Tuesday’s polls, winning only the U.S. territory of American Samoa despite spending more than $500 million in an unprecedented ad blitz.

+In announcing he was ending his presidential run, he also endorsed Biden, who like Bloomberg is a moderate and is now the leading contender to take on the self-described democratic socialist, U.S. Senator Bernie Sanders.

-Endorsing Biden, Bloomberg said: “I will work to make him the next president of the United States.”
+“I will work to make him the next president of the United States,” Bloomberg said in a statement.

+It was not immediately clear how Bloomberg would support Biden and what was next for his vast experiment in political advertising.
+When asked what the support will look like, an official in Bloomberg’s former campaign pointed to his past pledge to keep campaign infrastructure in place through November to help Democrats defeat Trump.

-His exit ended a novel electoral strategy, a vast experiment in political advertising, as Bloomberg, 78, skipped the four early-voting states and instead focused on the 14-state Super Tuesday contest.
+Bloomberg had used advertising as part of his novel electoral strategy, in which he skipped the four early-voting states and instead focused on the 14-state Super Tuesday contest.

-His only victory on Tuesday came in the U.S. territory of American Samoa.
+The media mogul’s massive ad campaign on Facebook, which has cost him about $63 million, appeared to go dark on Wednesday.
+No ads were listed as active on the social media platform’s political ad library.

-Biden, 77, the former vice president, accomplished his Super Tuesday goal of muscling Bloomberg aside and consolidating support of moderates to turn the race into a one-on-one contest against the democratic socialist, U.S. Senator Bernie Sanders.
+Biden, 77, the former vice president, accomplished his Super Tuesday goal of muscling Bloomberg aside and consolidating support of moderates to turn the race into a one-on-one contest against Sanders.

-Bloomberg was winning more than 15% of the vote, enough to pick up some delegates, in Tennessee, Texas, Colorado, Utah, California and Arkansas.

 Since entering the race on Nov.
-24, Bloomberg spent more than $500 million of the fortune he built on his eponymous media company on an ad campaign that vaulted him into the top tier of the Democratic field.
+24, Bloomberg spent freely from the fortune he built on his eponymous financial information company on an ad campaign that vaulted him into the top tier of the Democratic field.

+He showed what an avalanche of cash could and could not do.

-After blanketing the airwaves with promises that he could defeat the Republican Trump in the Nov.
-3 election, his support among Democrats and independents in public opinion polls rose to around 15% from about 5% when he entered.
+After Bloomberg blanketed the airwaves with promises that he could defeat the Republican Trump in November, his support among Democrats and independents in public opinion polls rose to around 15% from about 5% when he entered.

-He hired thousands of staff and mounted a vigorous national tour focused on the 14 states that voted on March 3.
+He hired thousands of staff and mounted a vigorous national tour focused on the 14 states that voted on Super Tuesday.

+But he failed to win much more than 15% of the vote in any state on Tuesday.
+With counting still under way, Bloomberg’s vote tallies were enough to pick up some delegates to the party’s July convention - in Arkansas, California, Colorado, Tennessee, Texas and Utah.

-But Bloomberg was dogged along the way by criticism over his past support of policies seen as racially discriminatory, including stop-and-frisk policing, which ensnared a disproportionate number of African-Americans and Latinos, as well as past sexist remarks.
+Bloomberg’s campaign was dogged from the start by criticism over his past support of policies seen as racially discriminatory, including stop-and-frisk policing, which ensnared a disproportionate number of African-Americans and Latinos, as well as past sexist remarks.

+Bloomberg apologized for stop-and-frisk a few days before he announced his candidacy.

 His Democratic rivals attacked him in his first presidential debate on Feb.
 19 in Nevada.
-U.S. Senator Elizabeth Warren lambasted him for making crude jokes about women and Sanders accused him of trying to buy the election.
+U.S. Senator Elizabeth Warren lambasted him for having made crude jokes in years past about women and Sanders accused him of trying to buy the election.

 Outside his rallies - which were often smaller than those of his rivals - protesters regularly waved signs echoing Sanders’ claim.
 Inside them, Bloomberg detractors and enthusiasts alike ate from tables stocked with free food.

 Bloomberg was assailed for his spending despite his pledge to use his personal fortune to support the eventual Democratic nominee, whoever it was.
-Bloomberg apologized for stop-and-frisk a few days before he announced his candidacy.

 When Bloomberg got into the race many months after other leading candidates, he said he was worried none of the other candidates could beat Trump.